Bruce Jankowski

 Bruce David Jankowski (born August 12, 1949) is an American former professional football wide receiver who played two seasons with the Kansas City Chiefs of the National Football League (NFL).
 He played college football at Ohio State University.
 He also played for the Houston Texans/Shreveport Steamer of the World Football League (WFL).

 Early life

 Bruce David Jankowski was born on August 12, 1949, in Paterson, New Jersey.
 He attended Fair Lawn High School in Fair Lawn, New Jersey.

 College career

-Jankowski was on the Ohio State Buckeyes freshman team in 1967 and a three-year letterman form 1968 to 1970.
+Jankowski was on the Ohio State Buckeyes freshman team in 1967 and a three-year letterman from 1968 to 1970.
 He caught 30 passes for 326 yards and three touchdowns in 1968, earning Associated Press second-team All-Big Ten honors.
 The 1968 Buckeyes went 10–0 that season and were named consensus national champions.
 Jankowski recorded 23 receptions for 404 yards and five touchdowns in 1969.
 In 1970, he caught 12 passes for 235 yards and one touchdown as the Buckeyes were named consensus national champions.